View current listings by this company

 Cash only sale.

 The sale contents are a combination of numerous recent Estate acquisitions from sources where on-site sales were not feasible.
 Nearly all of the items being offered are fresh and have never been shown before.
 Many will be attractively priced with intent to appeal to dealers and private parties alike.
 We will invite offers and actively bargain as the sale proceeds into Sunday and Monday.
 The facility is spacious, parking is convenient on the weekend.
 The building is fully accessible.
 Good security is in place with monitored alarm, closed circuit surveillance and alert staff.
 In the pursuit of safety for all, we will keep congestion to a minimum.
 Please come and enjoy yourselves.
-By posting early we hope to allow extra time for clients to make preparations to attend.

 The first offering is a very large assembly of sewing related items from the collection of a single lady.
 Included are thousands of silver and gold items including thimbles, string holders, thimble holders, bodkin sets, hem gauges, needle cases, pin cushions, scissors, sewing sets, thread cases, tatting shuttles, darners and tons of specialty tools.
 Many of these pieces are highly decorative and one-of-a-kind.